rclone/rclone/MANUAL.md

 so you can browse to http://127.0.0.1:5572/ or http://127.0.0.1:5572/* to see a listing of the remotes.
 Objects may be requested from remotes using this syntax http://127.0.0.1:5572/[remote:path]/path/to/object

 Default Off.

+### --rc-serve-no-modtime

+Set this flag to skip reading the modification time (can speed things up).

+Default Off.